 Inspired by these reflections, we decided to redesign the coffin - an object entirely left out of the design world - using ecological materials, and laic and universal life symbols, such as the egg and the tree.

-The biological cycle of transformation is the same for all living beings.
+A UNIVERSAL MESSAGE The biological life cycle and its transformations are the same for every living being.
 It is time for humans to realize our integrated part in nature.
 Capsula Mundi wants to emphasize that we are a part of Nature’s cycle of transformation.
 This universal concept goes beyond cultural and religious traditions.
 Only a tree, a symbol of the connection between the sky and the earth, will mark the resting place of the deceased.
 As tree after tree is planted, the cemetery will become a forest, free of the architectural motifs that mark today’s memorial grounds.
 The cemetery will be transformed into a place of nature, one where families can stroll and learn about the natural world, where communities will come together to tend and care for trees.
 In short, it will become a sacred forest.